EMAIL BEST PRACTICES

 Let us help you put more kick into your email.
-Your subscription to BrandBASE includes creating up to three email messages.
+Your subscription to BrandBASE includes having us create six email messages.
 We’ll work with you to punch up your value proposition, identifying key prospect “pain points” and crafting black belt-worthy email content.

 INTRODUCTORY EMAIL CONTENT

 The goal of your initial email is to do two things and only two things: qualify the prospect and get a response.
 It is not meant to sell.
 You’ll have that chance only if the prospect agrees they have a problem you may be able to fix and you get a commitment for next steps.
 Each message should touch on a distinct issue or “pain point” in the industry and how your solution may be of value.

 After a series of 6-8 emails, send an email that gives the recipient an “out” then ask for a referral to someone else in their organization.
 This is an extremely effective technique.

 - Never introduce yourself in the first sentence (your contact information is in the signature) or use a trite platitude (I hope your day and week are going well!).